williamchange/b3dsdf/README.md

 Download the latest zip file from the [release page](https://github.com/williamchange/b3dsdf/releases) and install as normal.
 There's no need to unzip before installing.
 You might have to restart Blender for changes to take effect after installing / uninstalling.

+Alternatively you have the option to install directly from source (code > download zip, or via repo cloning).
+Do note that changes might not be finalized before a release.

 ## Nodegroups

 List of available nodegroups can be found in [shader_nodes.json](https://github.com/williamchange/b3dsdf/blob/master/shader_nodes.json).
 Examples (with images) can be found in the [wiki page](https://github.com/williamchange/b3dsdf/wiki/Examples) (work in progress).